 All ISACA certification exams are made up of 150 multiple choice questions covering the appropriate job practice areas, derived from the most recent job practice analysis.
 You have four hours to complete the exam.
 The exam is scored on a scale from 200 to 800, and the latter represents a perfect score.

 CRISC Job Opportunities and Salary

-The annual average CRISC salary in the United States is $107,399, according to ZipRecruiter.
+The annual average CRISC salary in the United States is USD 132,266, according to ZipRecruiter.
+Payscale reports that the average yearly CRISC salary comes in at ₹2,000,000.
 You can find CRISC job opportunities in roles such as security risk strategist, IT security analyst, information security analyst, IT audit risk supervisor, and technology risk analyst.